Conus ammiralis Linnaeus, 1758

 The shell is sometimes encrusted with algae as is part of the one below, shown with its egg capsules, which the cone attached to Halimeda algae plants.

-Another with its egg capsules.
+More with egg capsules.

 Small specimens often have proportionally larger white tent shapes on the shell.